arj03/ssb-browser-demo/README.md

 (generate-onboarding-json.js) must be provided that serves as a trusted onboard mechanism and as such should only be used between friends.
 Currently it can be hard to find new users of this client because one doesn't follow a pub.
-I plan on fixing this using [peer invotes][ssb-peer-invites].
-Another way this project tries to make partial replication better is by using the [ssb-contact-msg][ssb-contact-msg] library where contact messages are linked together.
+I plan on fixing this using [ssb-peer invotes].
+Another way this project tries to make partial replication better is by using the [ssb-contact-msg] library where contact messages are linked together.

-As a way to let people explore the messags of users outside this initial list of people, a server [plugin][ssb-get-thread] is used to get threads from the server.
+As a way to let people explore the messags of users outside this initial list of people, the [ssb-get-thread] plugin is used to get threads from the server.
 This has privacy implications so this need to be configurable, see TODO.

 The UI is written in vue.js and can display posts and self assigned profile about messages.
 Leaving out likes was done on purpose as an